mtorabi/healthcare-platform-api/README.md

 ---

 ## Assumptions & Trade-offs

+- **Database Migrations:** Database migration scripts are not required for this project.
+In development mode, TypeORM is configured to automatically synchronize and update the database schema based on the current entity definitions.
+This streamlines development but is not recommended for production environments.

 - **Database:** The API expects a running database (e.g., PostgreSQL).
 Connection details should be configured in `src/database/data-source.ts` or via environment variables.
 - **Authentication:** No authentication is implemented for simplicity.
 In production, add proper auth (e.g., JWT).